Spiritual practices and religious identity part of a Vassar education.

 Vassar Muslim Students Association (VMSA)

 The Vassar Muslim Students Association (VMSA) is a group for Muslims and those interested in Islam.
 The group discusses issues of concern in the Muslim community and the community at large.
-VMSA is a VSA organization that sponsors weekly meetings on Thursdays at 8:00 p.m. and Jum’ah Prayers on Fridays from 1:30–2:15 p.m. in the Muslim Prayer Space, located on the lower level of the Old Laundry Building.
+VMSA is a VSA organization that sponsors weekly meetings on Wednesdays at 7:00 p.m. in the Muslim Prayer Space (Old Laundry Building’s lower level) and Salat-u-Jum’ua, Friday Congregational Prayer, from 1:00–1:30 p.m. at Pratt House in the Meditation and Prayer Room.
+Please contact us for more information or see the Events Calendar on the RSLCP home page.
 VMSA also sponsors special meetings and dinners celebrating Muslim holidays, movies, speakers, and other social events for the campus community.
-Due to COVID-19, the group is meeting mostly online, please contact VMSA for meeting location and/or a link to join.